OpenVidu/openvidu.io/docs/docs/self-hosting/single-node/aws/admin.md

 ## Administration and Configuration

-For administration, you can follow the instructions from the [On Premises Single Node](../on-premises/admin.md) section.
+For administration, you can follow the instructions from the [On Premises Single Node Administration](../on-premises/admin.md) section.

 Regarding the configuration, in AWS it is managed similarly to an on-premises deployment.
 For detailed instructions, please refer to the [Changing Configuration](/docs/self-hosting/configuration/changing-config) section.
 Additionally, the [How to Guides](/docs/self-hosting/how-to-guides) offer multiple resources to assist with specific configuration changes.